oracle/graal/truffle/docs/NFI.md

 language's FFI, or to call native runtime routines that aren't available in Java.

 NFI uses `libffi`.
-On a standard JVM it calls it using JNI, and on the Graal Native Image it uses System Java.
+On a standard JVM it calls it using JNI, and on the GraalVM Native Image it uses System Java.
 In the future it may be optimised by the GraalVM Compiler in native images so that native calls are made directly from compiled code.